 I came to counselling as a career change after working in teaching for 23 years.
 I have a special interest in relationship issues, separation and divorce, self esteem, anger management, depression/anxiety and career counselling which comes partly from my own experiences and has been enhanced by relevant training.
-I work for a northern charity, specialising in two areas: career advice and drug and alcohol addiction.
+My most recent paid employment was with a large charity, specialising in two areas: career advice and drug and alcohol addiction.
 My practice offers you the opportunity to explore your situation while reflecting on and reviewing your progress on an ongoing basis.

 I have specialist experience and qualifications in the fields of addiction and careers advice / development.

 Please note that I also have significant and longstanding experience in supporting teachers and other education professionals.

 I am experienced in helping clients who have difficulties with :